 I have very spotty memories of last Christmas: The 2-foot tall “Charlie Brown” Christmas trees in each of the kids’ rooms; crowding into my son’s room to open gifts Christmas morning; my husband’s cousin, knowing that stress had eroded my short-term memory, blessedly texting me every night to remind me to move the Elf on the Shelf.

 It was far from my ideal Christmas.
-We were thankful, yes, for all the things we’d spent the previous two months repeating like a mantra: No one was hurt.
-Nothing burned.
-We have insurance.
-But I felt hogtied by reality: Our house was far from being fixed.… read more
+We were thankful, yes, for all the things we’d spent the previous two months repeating like a mantra: No one was hurt.… read more

 I write that headline as if I am going to give you any advice on how to do this.
 Ha!
 Truth is, it’s a cry for help from someone who needs to figure out how to make that happen.
 Here’s my evidence: